nneal1213/Data_Science_Projects/README.md

 [**4.
 Creation of Web Scrapers for E-commerce Sites:**](https//github.com/nneal1213/Data_Science_Projects/tree/master/04_Scraping_Ecommerce_Sites):As part of contract work with Cherrypick.Ai, I had created 5 preliminary web-scrapers to retrieve information for various websites.

+[**5.
+Prediction of User Purchase through Web Actions:**](https//github.com/nneal1213/Data_Science_Projects/tree/master/05_Purchase_Prediction_Web_Actions):Feature engineering was performed upon a dataset of web actions of various users to create predictive features.
+The resulting model was able to predict and identify 5x more users willing to make a purchase.